If you have recently closed on a home loan, it’s likely that you’ve received several notices about Mortgage Protection Insurance.

 ** The Accelerated Death Benefit provides for the insurer to pay the named insured an accelerated portion of the death benefit up to $250,000 if the insured becomes terminally ill or expected to live in a nursing facility until death.
 The remaining face amount must be at least $10,000.

-Assurity Life Insurance has several other riders available that will likely meet the needs of the applicant and fit within his or her budget as well.
+Most insurance companies offer several other riders.
+These riders will likely meet the needs of the applicant and fit within his or her budget as well.
 These additional option riders allow the policyholder to broaden their coverage and add living benefits to their Mortgage Protection Plan.

 Who Should Consider Mortgage Protection Insurance?